New sustainable packaging-focused event will help brands and retailers achieve their sustainable packaging goals

 For this reason, studying how the packaging relates to and interacts with the product―or in other words, analyzing “the product/packaging system”―is essential to creating sustainable packaging.
 A package is well-designed so long as the amount of material used in packaging is enough to protect the product but no more.

 The role of packaging in the ecommerce channel enables something much differentfrom packaging than traditional retail does.
 This past spring at the Sustainable Packaging Coalition’s conference SustPack, Dr. Kim Houchens and Brent Nelson of the Amazon packaging sustainability team explained how products that move through Amazon fulfillment are handled on average 20 times, versus the minimum of five for brick-and-mortar retail.
 And while the product isn’t handled individually until it reaches the shelf at a brick-and-mortar store, in Amazon fulfillment centers, pallets are broken down into individual units much earlier in the process, and re-aggregated into shipping packages for each unique customer order.
 And because packaging doesn’t move with a certain side facing up in ecommerce, it means that certain fragile products like liquids sometimes need to be packaged differently to prevent leakage.
 This shows that you’re hiring packaging to do a very different job in ecommerce than you are for traditional retail.
+The traditional product/packaging system will struggle in the Fourth Industrial Revolution if it doesn’t adapt fast enough to the new demands put on it―but these changes can also set packaging free.

 One way that the traditional product/packaging system is falling short in ecommerce is in product damage rates.
 Amazon is encouraging its vendors to think seriously about avoiding product damage, because it creates a terrible customer experience.
 Specifically, the etailer has worked with ISTA to develop a test to simulate how packaging moves throughout the Amazon fulfillment process.
 It includes two hours of vibration, 17 simulated edge corner face drops and a leak integrity test.